-SQL ANY
+SQL ANY Operator

 Introduction to the SQL ANY operator #

-The following illustrates the syntax of the ANY operator:
+Here’s the syntax of the ANY operator:

-WHERE column_name comparison_operator ANY (subquery)Code language: SQL (Structured Query Language) (sql)
+value comparison_operator ANY (subquery)Code language: SQL (Structured Query Language) (sql)

 ConditionMeaning

-SQL ANY examples #
+SQL ANY operator examples #

-For the demonstration, we will use the employees table from the sample database:
+We will use the employees table from the sample database:

 SQL ANY - Employees Table